Incorporated in the Isle of Man – Registered No. 002092V

 51. The Company reserves the right for security purposes or otherwise to search any Luggage (including a Private Vehicle).
 The Passenger agrees to submit to such search upon the request of any servant agent or independent contractor of the Company.
 In the event such search or other investigation locates items or matter which the Company reasonably believes might cause danger or harm to any Passenger or vessel the Company at its own discretion shall confiscate (either permanently or for the duration of the voyage), destroy or dispose of the said item at the cost and expense of the Passenger.

 52. During the passage Private Vehicles must be locked and handbrake applied and first or lock gear engaged.
 Access to Private Vehicles is not permitted during the passage.
 The Passenger is responsible for the management and operation of their Private Vehicles.
 The Company accepts no responsibility for any vehicular accidents which occur on or around the vessel howsoever caused.
 Fuel tanks must not be filled to a level which involves a risk of spillage.
 The flow from tank to carburettor must be shut off where this is not automatic.
-Fuel in cans or other containers save for properly secured and operated vehicular fuel tanks is prohibited.
+Fuel in cans or other containers over 5L per vehicle, save for properly secured and operated vehicular fuel tanks are prohibited.
 Vehicles powered by LPG or similar power source must switch tanks off during the crossing.
 On disembarkation Private Vehicles’ engines must not be started until instructed.
 Passengers are responsible for driving Private Vehicles onto and from the vessel.
 The Company reserves the right (at the risk and expense of the Passenger) to move Private Vehicles at any time and by any means which it considers necessary.

 53. The maximum permitted height of Private Vehicles shall be as stipulated on the ticket or in the Company’s notices and publications from time to time.
 Private Vehicles with Luggage landed on the roof in excess of that height or protruding beyond the length of the Private Vehicle are subject to availability of space and carried only by special arrangement with the Company and at such additional charge as may from time to time be determined by the Company.
 The Company reserves the right (at the risk and expense of the Passenger) to remove any such Luggage loaded on the roof of a Private Vehicle at any time and by any means which it considers necessary.
 In the event a replacement vessel undertakes a specific sailing (for whatever reason) which has the effect of reducing the permitted height of Private Vehicles for that sailing the relevant provisions of paragraph 26 shall apply.